Attractions map

 -

-Seton Collegiate Church: Complete Visitor Guide
+Seton Collegiate Church Visitor Guide

 Sitting in immaculately manicured gardens, Seton Collegiate Church is a 4-star historic tourist attraction managed by Historic Environment Scotland.
 The church is located near Prestonpans in East Lothian and can be accessed from the A198, 2 miles (3.22 km) west of Longniddry.